Online Guide for Newcomers to Prince Edward Island - Canada

 This section of the Guide is intended for parents or guardians of school-aged children who are attending or about to attend kindergarten, elementary, intermediate or high school in PEI.
 Information on colleges and universities can be found under Adult Education section.
 Students themselves may find some of this information helpful:

 In Canada, public schools are governed by school boards.
-There are three public school board offices in Prince Edward Island:
+There are two public school board offices in Prince Edward Island:

 - French Language School Board (La Commission scolaire de langue française)

 There are also private schools in PEI.
 They are not governed by the public school boards, or funded by public funds.

 Some parents choose to 'home school' their children -- children stay at home and their parents (both or one of them) act as teachers.
 If this is their choice, parents must indicate their intention and submit their education plan to the Department of Education.
 [See Related Resources]